Setting (module level)

 - Academic Equality and Standards: PSRBs (SP site) guidance.

 - University’s Rules and Regulations: assessment and awards (website) exemptions to the standard assessment regulations – policy.

 In-Module Retrieval (IMR)

-In-module retrieval (IMR) is a process whereby students who have achieved a mark below the minimum pass mark at the first attempt are given an opportunity of reworking that assessment task.
+In-module retrieval (IMR) is a process whereby students who have achieved a borderline refer mark at the first attempt are given an opportunity of reworking that assessment task.
+A borderline refer is a mark between 35-39% (UG) or 45-49% (PG).
 It locates the opportunity to ‘make good’ on an assessment task as close to the learning as possible, but with the benefit of feedback from tutors, indicating why students have not initially submitted work of a satisfactory level of achievement.